sdf611097/logger/README.md

-# logger
+# ct-logger
 log with colors,
 Show log when envVar VERBOSE is set,
 Show stacktrace

 Screen shot of OSX.